Rhamnus (plant): Invasive species

 The common buckthorn is well-adapted to spreading in Canada and the U.S. It is an efficient grower that does not need much sunlight and or fertile soil.
 Its seeds are hardy, as well as being able to grow and spread easily in a variety of environmental conditions.
 Also other animals prefer to leave buckthorns alone because their leaves are not appetizing and their fruits are toxic to some animals.
 Overall they are known to have a negative effect on their surrounding environment.
 For example, the European buckthorn is blamed for increased frog egg mortality from a chemical it releases.
 Other species, such as the Rhamnus alaternus also make chemicals that prevent other animals from consuming them.

+Rhamnus alaternus is considered an invasive species in New Zealand and Australia.
+In New Zealand, it is particularly considered a problem in coastal shrubland and forest, including islands in the Hauraki Gulf such as Rangitoto.
+In New Zealand, it is prohibited from sale, propagation and distribution under the National Pest Plant Accord.
+In Australia, it is particularly a problem in coastal parts of south-eastern Australia.

 Ecology

 Some species are invasive outside their natural ranges.
 R. cathartica was introduced into the United States as a garden shrub and has become an invasive species in many areas there.
 It is a primary host of the soybean aphid (Aphis glycines), a pest for soybean farmers across the US.
 The aphids use the buckthorn as a host for the winter and then spread to nearby soybean fields in the spring.
 Italian buckthorn (R. alaternus), an evergreen species from the Mediterranean region, has become a serious weed in some parts of New Zealand, especially on Hauraki Gulf islands.

 Buckthorns are used as food plants by the larvae of many Lepidoptera species.

 The American species are known to be hosts for the oat fungus Puccinia coronata.
 In a 1930 study, both kerosene and salt were employed for eradication of R. lanceolata and both proved to be less expensive than felling these bushes.